Mecole Hardman Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Matchup vs. Las Vegas

-- Hardman is averaging 33 receiving yards per game in two career matchups against the Raiders, 8.5 fewer than his receiving yards prop bet over/under for Sunday's game (41.5).
+- Against the Raiders, Hardman has averaged 33 receiving yards per game in his two career matchups, 8.5 fewer than his over/under for Sunday's game.

+- This week Hardman will face the NFL's fourth-ranked pass defense (220.8 yards allowed per game).

+- The Raiders' defense is sixth in the league, conceding 1.5 passing touchdowns per game.

 Recent Performances